agh-cs-imbeciles/argo-otel/README.md

 During development of this project we used various widely available LLM.
 We utilized them in following applications:

 1. Solving problems and errors that occured during develpment - [GPT-4o (via ChatGPT)](https://openai.com/index/hello-gpt-4o/)[^17]
-2. Inline code completion when developing configuration - [GitHub Copilot](https://github.com/features/copilot)[^18]
+2. Inline code completion when developing configuration - [VS Code GitHub Copilot](https://code.visualstudio.com/docs/copilot/overview/)[^18]
 3. Generating some parts of documentation - GPT-4o (via ChatGPT)
-4. Help generating Grafana dashboards and app metrics - VS Code copilot with Claude 3.5
+4. Help generating Grafana dashboards and app metrics - VS Code GitHub Copilot with Claude 3.5
 5. Asking for the meaning of life, universe and how to deal with SUU induced depression - GPT-4o (via ChatGPT)

 ## Summary